handibles/4.11__jpc/README.md

 Analysis assumes that raw reads are starting in a ```dir``` named ```/home/<user>/data/4.11__jpc```, and much of the large intermediate material is stored there (outside this repo).

-Let us know if you want to play with it on the server (xxx.xxx.189.162)
+Let us know if you want to play with it on the server (xxx.xxx.yyy.yyy